 In a similar vein, the Federal Information Security Management Act of 2002 (FISMA), designed to ensure the security of Federal government information resources, requires contractors that "collect, store, process, transmit or use information" on behalf of an agency must meet FISMA requirements commensurate with the risk from unauthorized access, use, etc. Meeting FISMA requirements deter many institutions from participating in projects falling under FISMA because of the enormous costs and administrative burdens.
 It is in the institution's best interests to protect the integrity of research data.
 But the nature of research has changed significantly and more and more data and research materials are collected, stored and shared through various types of electronic information systems.
 Data security requirements that prevent the free flow of information undermine the basic principle of scientific inquiry.
 Alternative approaches to meet regulatory goals like CFATS and FISMA will enable research institutions to continue to partner with the Federal government.

-The RFA does not preclude the proposed interpretation of separate consideration for research organizations, and thus, the RFA should be clarified to encompass research organizations.
+Council on Governmental Relations, July 28, 2011 Page 43 of 45 The RFA does not preclude the proposed interpretation of separate consideration for research organizations, and thus, the RFA should be clarified to encompass research organizations.